cybrdelic/AlexFigueroa/README.md

 ## 👨‍💻 About Me

 I'm Alejandro Figueroa, a Full-Stack Developer specializing in creating fully autonomous software systems.
-Currently employed at TalentNow, I'm on a professional team of software engineers and QA testers, working on a multi-million dollar B2B SaaS project servicing Fortune 50 companies in multi-tenant talent management and analytics.
+Currently employed at a small sized startup within a larger parent company structure, I'm on a professional team (~10 people) of software engineers and QA testers, working on a multi-million dollar B2B SaaS platform servicing Fortune 50 companies in multi-tenant talent management and analytics.

-My unique contribution to the tech industry lies in my quest to fully automate the entire end-to-end software development lifecycle (from idea to continuous deployment and iteration), with a focus on self-improving and adaptive systems.
+Beyond my day job, my unique contribution to the tech industry lies in my quest to fully automate the entire end-to-end software development lifecycle (from idea to continuous deployment and iteration), with a focus on self-improving and adaptive systems.
 All of my projects are open-source, adhering to my belief in decentralization and the distribution of access to solutions.

 ## 🛠 Skills